maarten-pennings/SevenSegment-over-Serial/manual/readme.md

 ## Strings

 The table below enumerates all strings that command 0x05 `SHOW-STRINGS(id0,id1)` can show.
-The odd entries are the actual values, the even values just before them a 4 letter description.
+The odd entries are the setting _values_, the even entries just before them their _name_.

  |ID(hex)|ID(dec)| String                                            |
  |:-----:|:-----:|:--------------------------------------------------|